-This guide was written by Coffin Mew LLP and is for general information only.
-It was last updated in November 2012.
+This guide was originally written by Coffin Mew LLP and last updated by Kathy Daniels FCIPD.
+It is for general information only.
+It was last updated in January 2016.

 What is a charity?